 The information we use can relate to personal and family details; education, training and employment details; financial details; lifestyle and social circumstances; goods and services; visual images; details held in the patient record; responses to surveys.

 Kilbryde Hospice provides or arranges for the provision of a range of healthcare, health improvement and health protection services.
 We are given these tasks so that we can provide specialist palliative care to the people of South Lanarkshire.

-We use personal information to enable us to provide healthcare services for patients, research; supporting and managing our employees and volunteers; maintaining our accounts and records, updating our fundraising database and the use of CCTV systems for crime prevention.
+We use personal information to enable us to provide healthcare services for patients (including reminding you of appointments), research; supporting and managing our employees; maintaining our accounts and records and the use of CCTV.

 - Our legal basis for using personal information

 Kilbryde Hospice, as data controller, is required to have a legal basis when using personal information.
 Kilbryde Hospice considers that performance of our tasks and functions are in the public interest.
 So, when using personal information our legal basis is usually that its use is necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in us.
 In some situations, we may rely on a different legal basis; for example, when we disclose personal information to comply with a legal request (e.g. a court order), our legal basis is that its use is necessary to comply with the legal obligation.
 Another example would be for compliance with a legal obligation to which Kilbryde Hospice is subject to, for example under the Public Health etc (Scotland) Act 2008 we are required to notify Health Protection Scotland when someone contracts a specific disease.

 When we are using more sensitive types of personal information, including health information, our legal basis is usually that the use is necessary: